 As the New York City Department of Education resumes in-person schooling, most schools and early childhood programs are operating on a blended learning model.
 This means that each week, students have some school days in person, and some school days remotely.
 Learning Bridges is a new program that provides free child care options for children from 3-K through 8th grade on days when they are scheduled for remote learning.

 How to Apply

-- If you are interested in the Learning Bridges program, please complete this application.
+- If you are interested in the Learning Bridges program, please complete the Learning Bridges application.

 - Need help completing the online application?
 Call 311 for assistance.

 - If you previously filled out the expression of interest form, you do not need to complete another application.